 Average test scores of admitted students: GRE 152 - Verbal and 141 - Quantitative (revised score scale).
 MAT - 400.
 These are averages based on the scores of enrolled students over the last three years.

-A pre-admission workshop completes the application process prior to submitting your file to the admissions committee for their review.
-These required workshops are conducted online, and you must have both a webcam and microphone to participate.
-Your admissions counselor will provide information regarding workshop days/times for you to register once your file is complete.
+A pre-admission interview completes the application process prior to submitting your file to the admissions committee for their review.
+These required interviews are conducted online, and you must have both a webcam and microphone to participate.
+Your admissions counselor will provide information regarding interview days/times for you to register once your file is complete.